missing-semester-cn/missing-semester-cn.github.io/editors.md

 - visual mode + manipulation
     - select text, `d` to delete it or `c` to change it
 - `u` to undo, `<C-r` to redo
+- Lots more to learn: e.g. `~` flips the case of a character

 ### Resources